uaicoin/turtlenode.io/README.md

 ## To Use

-To use this site edit ``js/main.min.js`` to reflect your API interface or use our my API proxy.
+To use this site edit ``js/main.min.js`` to reflect your API interface or use my public API proxy.

 You can then update the list of nodes to show on the site in ``js/main.min.js`` in the section for the nodes.